About

 Employment + Education History

-Bram publishes a weekly newsletter (Sundays), is a community developer ambassador for OpenAI, and does freelance contracts (for hire!) related to AI/web dev/AR+VR.
+Bram publishes a weekly newsletter, is a community developer ambassador for OpenAI, and does contracts (for hire!) related to AI/web dev/AR+VR.

-As of Spring 2024, Bram is actively working on Commonplace Bot and its sibling projects: Quoordinates and Quo-Host, the world's first look into what he future of reading books and retention will look like with the influence of LLMs.
+As of Summer 2024, Bram is actively working on two intertwined missions: the foundation and formalizations of the core philosophies of personal library science, and writing the initial software that powers it: your Commonbase (Commonplace Book + LLM Augmented Database).
+Commonplace Bot and its sibling projects: Quoordinates and Quo-Host, are the world's first look into what he future of reading books and retention will look like with the influence of LLMs.
 You can test Commonplace Bot out live in the Bram Adams' Discord server.

 Summary: